Here’s Why You Need to Go For a Walk Every Single Day

 It’s good for your mental health

-Putting one foot in front of the other is equally beneficial for our mental health.
+One of the most important benefits of walking every day is that it’s equally beneficial for our mental health.
 For Duguay, walking helped her through some of the toughest periods in her life.
 When her mother died of cancer, Duguay turned to the mountain to walk through her pain.
 “I would cry all the way up the mountain,” she remembers.
 In this way, walking became her antidepressant.